Albert of Brandenburg: Career

 Largely in reaction to Tetzel's actions, Luther wrote his famous Ninety-five Theses, which led to the Reformation.
 Luther sent these to Albert on 31 October 1517, and according to a disputable tradition, nailed a copy to the door of Castle Church in Wittenberg.
 Albert forwarded the theses to Rome, suspecting Luther of heresy.

-When the imperial election of 1519 drew near, partisans of the two leading candidates (King Charles I of Spain and Francis I of France) eagerly solicited the vote of the Prince-Archbishop of Mainz, and Albert appears to have received a large amount of money for his vote.
+As Archbishop of Mainz, he tried unsuccessfully in 1515 and 1516 to expel the Jews living in Mainz.
+In 1518, at the age of 28, he was made a cardinal.
+When the imperial election of 1519 drew near, partisans of the two leading candidates (kings Charles I of Spain and Francis I of France) eagerly solicited the vote of the Prince-Archbishop of Mainz, and Albert appears to have received a large amount of money for his vote.
 The electors eventually chose Charles, who became the Emperor Charles V.